metrorailings/OwlBlog/content/posts/week-6-insights.md

 Blitzes quickly throw Josh Allen off his game, it seems.
 Makes sense given how long he holds on to the ball.

+The Chiefs and their discipline are remarkable.
+It's hard to fool this Kansas defense.

 ***

 ## Cardinals @ Cowboys